westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 };
 ```

-Under a device normal operation, some of the conditions defined cannot result
-directly from a host initiated operation.
-These conditions are
-`BLK_ZONE_COND_OFFLINE` and `BLK_ZONE_COND_READONLY` and can only be set by the
-device itself to indicate zones with capabilities limited by a hardware defect.
+Under a device's normal operation, some of these conditions cannot result directly from host-initiated operations.
+These conditions are `BLK_ZONE_COND_OFFLINE` and `BLK_ZONE_COND_READONLY`.
+They can be set only by the device itself, to indicate zones with capabilities that have been limited by a hardware defect.

-The condition `BLK_ZONE_COND_EXP_OPEN`, or *explicit open*, is the result of a
-successful execution of an `OPEN ZONE` command
+The condition `BLK_ZONE_COND_EXP_OPEN` (or *explicit open*), is the result of the successful execution of an `OPEN ZONE` command
 (see [Zone Block Commands](../introduction/smr.md#zone-block-commands).

-Since the `OPEN ZONE` command is not supported by the kernel ZBD interface, a
+Because the `OPEN ZONE` command is not supported by the kernel ZBD interface, a
-zone can be transitioned in the *explicit open* zone condition only by using
+zone can be transitioned to the *explicit open* zone condition only by using
-direct device access, that is, issuing the SCSI `OPEN ZONE` command through the
-*SG_IO* interface (using *libzbc*, *libzbc zbc_open_zone* utility or the
+direct device access--that is, by issuing the SCSI `OPEN ZONE` command through the *SG_IO* interface (using *libzbc*, the *libzbc zbc_open_zone* utility or the *sg_zone* utility).
-*sg_zone* utility).

 ## *ioctl()* Commands

-Several *ioctl()* commands are defined to manipulate obtain information and
+Several *ioctl()* commands are defined to manipulate and obtain information and
-manipulate zones of a zoned block device.
-All commands supported are shown
+manipulate the zones of a zoned block device.
+All supported commands are shown below.
-below.

 ```c
 /**